EsKoOnG/EsKoOnG.GitHub.io/README.md

 # EsKoOnG.GitHub.io
 ![ThisIsMe](/images/me.png)
 ## Biography

 ### Mr.Piyawit Khumkrong

-<p>Over 10 years of experience in IT and IT Security in management, practices, research and development, and implementation with a demonstrated history of working in the computer and network security for industry, corparate, banking, hostpital, and government. </p>
+> Over 10 years of experience in IT and IT Security in management, practices, research and development, and implementation with a demonstrated history of working in the computer and network security for industry, corparate, banking, hostpital, and government.

 **Education**
-[x] Bachelor of Business administration (BBA), Information System (Software Development) Rajamangala University of Technology Rattanakosin, Klai Kang Won Palace Campus (2006-2009) [ ] ~~Master of Science (MSc), Computer Networks Engineering Mahanakorn University of Technology (2010-2013)~~
+<p>[x] Bachelor of Business administration (BBA), Information System (Software Development)
+Rajamangala University of Technology Rattanakosin, Klai Kang Won Palace Campus (2006-2009)</p>
+<p>[ ] ~~Master of Science (MSc), Computer Networks Engineering
+Mahanakorn University of Technology (2010-2013)~~</p>
-[ ] Master of Science (MSc), Cybersecurity (Cybersecurity Engineering) Mahanakorn University of Technology (2020-Present)
+<p>[ ] Master of Science (MSc), Cybersecurity (Cybersecurity Engineering)
+Mahanakorn University of Technology (2020-Present)</p>

 **Genaral Skills**
 1. Critical Thinking